arananet/clockpatch/README.md

 - delays *CPUCLKC* to the expansion slot by *74F08*'s gate delay
 - isolates the two signals from going backwards

+Note: I've seen this clock patch with a 74LS08, too.

 Interestingly, *DoIt F030* claims this schematic is broken and warns the reader that this discrepancy between the CPU clock and others would result in non-working Falcon, "surely with a 060 CPU".
 There's a proposed change to use AND gates for all three signals.

 On the other hand, the authors of the *BlowUp FX-Card* recommended a similar approach: not using *74F08* but *74F04*'s inveters for *CPUCLKA* & *CPUCLKB* -- basically [Variant 1.2](#variant-12-author-atari-corp) without *CPUCLKC*.